 In October 2012 Greswold were visited again by teachers from Anhuibeili School.
 Greswold presented the Chinese staff with some gifts celebrating the busy summer of sport and padgentry.
 The nature area got a complete refurbishment thanks to Mrs Cooper and an army of volunteers.
 During this academic year Greswold's school band became very successful, being invited to play at the Cavern Club in Liverpool and at the O2 Academy in Birmingham.
 We were again awarded a Go4It award - but this time managed to reach the gold standard.
 Representatives from Greswold received the award in the House of Lords in London.
 At the end of the year the pupils also enjoyed a health-themed week as Greswold was again recognised as a Solihull Healthy School.

-With some help from HSBC, Greswold's School Bank opened for business in October 2013.
-The bank, open each Friday, is run by pupils from Year 5.
+With some help from HSBC, Greswold's school bank opened for business in October 2013.
 There was lots of support for charities as pupils planted bulbs for Marie Curie and also created a giant bobble for Age UK.
 Pupils also helped at the Hermitage by planting bulbs and designing a sign for their new garden.
 After a lot of fund-raising, the PTA paid for new playground equipment for both playgrounds.
 In July 2014 Mr Bird left Greswold to take on new challenges.
 At the end of the Summer term we also said goodbye to long serving teacher Mrs Day and our school cook, Mrs Hinman.